 A Kentucky month-to-month lease agreement is a residential rental contract that creates a tenancy-at-will instead of setting a fixed lease term and end date.
-It renews automatically at the end of each month until canceled by either party and may last for years or serve as a short-term rental arrangement for only a few months.
+It renews automatically at the end of each month until cancelled by either party and may last for years or serve as a short-term rental arrangement for only a few months.

 In this guide, we’ll review Kentucky month-to-month lease agreements, including how they work, key legal requirements, and what landlords and tenants should know before entering into one.

-Kentucky Lease Agreement
+Kentucky Month-to-Month Lease Agreement

-Kentucky Month-to-Month Lease Laws
+Kentucky Residential Lease Agreement

 Required Landlord Disclosures (4)